The Best Supplements for PTSD

 It is essential for serotonin production.
 Serotonin is known as the “feel-good” neurotransmitter.

 GABA is the nervous system’s most potent neurotransmitter; it plays a crucial role in mood regulation and relaxation.

 Omega 3’s helps fight depression, making it a good fit for supplements for PTSD.

 Omega 3 fatty acids help regulate metabolism, and people can only get omega threes in their diet and supplements.

-26 studies that include 2,160 participants have shown that omega-3 fatty acids show to affect the treatment of depression positively.
+Twenty-six studies that include 2,160 participants have shown that omega-3 fatty acids positively affect the treatment of depression.

 New studies have shown that omega fatty acid formulas with at least 60% EPA per dose of one gram or less a day were best for people battling depression.